If HR is responsible to motivate employees and take care, who would motivate HR?

 From Germany, Duisburg

-I have seen most people saying that HR themselves should be motivated, where I don't agree.
-Imagine after handling all the retention, providing support for the management, and recruiting all the required skilled people, if the HR is not provided with the support they should get, they will, for sure, be demotivated.
-I think it's the CEO who should motivate the HR in a large organization, or the MD, or the owner themselves in smaller organizations.
+I have seen most people saying that HR themselves should be motivated, which I don't agree with.
+Imagine, after handling all the retention, providing support for the management, and recruiting all the required skilled people, if HR is not provided with the support they should get, they will, for sure, be demotivated.
+I think it's the CEO who should motivate HR in a large organization, or the MD, or the owner themselves in smaller organizations.

 From United Arab Emirates, Abu Dhabi